oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 ### Meet Kubernetes resource name restrictions

 Kubernetes requires the names of some resource types to follow the DNS label standard as defined in [DNS Label Names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
-This requirement restricts the characters that are allowed in the names of those resources, and also limits the length of those names to no more than 63 characters.
+This requirement restricts the characters that are allowed in the names of these resources, and also limits the length of these names to no more than 63 characters.

-The following is a list of Kubernetes resources that the operator generates when a domain resource is deployed, including how their names are constructed.
+The following is a list of such Kubernetes resources that the operator generates when a domain resource is deployed, including how their names are constructed.

 * A domain introspector job named as `<domainUID>-<introspectorJobNameSuffix>`.
 The default suffix is `-introspector`, which can be overridden using the operator's Helm configuration `introspectorJobNameSuffix` (see [WebLogic domain Management]({{< relref "/userguide/managing-operators/using-the-operator/using-helm#weblogic-domain-management" >}})).
-* A ClusterIP type service for each WebLogic server named as `<domainUID>-<serverName>`.
+* A ClusterIP type service and a pod for each WebLogic server named as `<domainUID>-<serverName>`.
-* A NodePort type service for each WebLogic cluster named as `<domainUID>-cluster-<clusterName>`.
+* A ClusterIP type service for each WebLogic cluster named as `<domainUID>-cluster-<clusterName>`.
-* A NodePort type service, also known as an external service, for the WebLogic admin server named as `<domainUID>-<adminServerName>-<externalServiceNameSuffix>`.
+* A optional NodePort type service, also known as an external service, for the WebLogic admin server named as `<domainUID>-<adminServerName>-<externalServiceNameSuffix>`.
 The default suffix is `-ext`, which can be overridden using the operator's Helm configuration `externalServiceNameSuffix` (see [WebLogic domain Management]({{< relref "/userguide/managing-operators/using-the-operator/using-helm#weblogic-domain-management" >}})).
-* A pod for each webLogic server named as `<domainUID>-<serverName>`.

-The operator puts in place certain validation checks to prevent any resources that it generates from violating the Kubernetes restrictions.
+The operator puts in place certain validation checks and conversion to prevent these resources from violating Kubernetes restrictions.
-* All names that are part of the operator created Kubernetes resource names can only contain the characters `A-Z`, `a-z`, `0-9`, `-`, or `_`.
+* All the names that are discussed above can only contain the characters `A-Z`, `a-z`, `0-9`, `-`, or `_`, and must start and end with with an alphanumeric character.
+Note that when generating pod and service names, the operator will convert configured names to lower case and substitute a hyphen (`-`) for each underscore (`_`).
 * A `domainUID` is required to be no more than 45 characters.
-* WebLogic domain configuration names, such as the cluster names, admin server name, and managed server names are kept to reasonable lengths so that the generated resource names do not exceed Kubernetes' limits.
+* WebLogic domain configuration names, such as the cluster names, admin server name, and managed server names must be kept to a legal length so that the resultant resource names do not exceed Kubernetes' limits.

-When a domain resource or webLogic domain configuration violates the limits, the domain startup will fail, and actual validation errors are reported in the domain resource's status.
+When a domain resource or WebLogic domain configuration violates the limits, the domain startup will fail, and actual validation errors are reported in the domain resource's status.

 ### Creating and managing WebLogic domains